 At the restaurant, consider asking to be seated at a quiet table or one where your older adult can sit with their back to the crowd.
 This can keep them from getting overwhelmed or agitated.

-When seated, let the server know about special needs like extra napkins or utensils.
-You may also want to tell them if you need speedy service or for them to bring all the food at once instead of the appetizer and entree separately.
+When seated, inform the server about special needs, such as extra napkins or utensils.
+You may also want to tell them if you need speedy service or if you want them to bring all the food at once instead of the appetizer and entree separately.

-Helping your older adult to order also keeps them from getting confused or overwhelmed.
-Suggest one or two meal choices that you know they like, read certain parts of the menu to them, or point out one or two pictures.
+Helping your older adult order also prevents confusion or overwhelm.
+Suggest one or two meal choices you know they like, read certain menu parts to them, or point out one or two pictures.

-Using the toilet in an unfamiliar bathroom is difficult for someone with dementia.
-If they need to use the restroom, be sure to go with them and provide assistance to prevent an accident or any problems.
+Using the toilet in an unfamiliar bathroom can be difficult for someone with dementia.
+If they need to use the restroom, be sure to go with them and provide assistance to prevent an accident or problems.

 Some find it helpful to discreetly hand out “awareness cards” that explain that your companion has Alzheimer’s or dementia and ask for extra patience.